 Fighting a Red Light Camera Traffic Ticket

-How Red Light Camera Tickets are Issued
+How Red Light Camera Tickets Are Issued

-Red light camera system work by triggering a camera or multiple cameras as a vehicle passes over a sensor in the intersection when the light is red.
+Red light camera systems work by triggering a camera or multiple cameras as a vehicle passes over a sensor in the intersection when the light is red.
 The cameras take pictures that normally show the vehicle's license plate and the driver.
 Many camera systems also take video footage of the vehicle driving through the red light.

-Red light cameras are fairly accurate but sometimes are falsely triggered.
+Red light cameras are fairly accurate, but sometimes are falsely triggered.
 To weed out errors, an officer or technician generally reviews the photos and videos before any tickets go out.
 If the reviewer determines there was a red light violation, the registered owner of the vehicle will receive a ticket in the mail.

 Red Light Camera Defenses

 The starting point for fighting a red light camera ticket is to view the photos and videos.
 The ticket the vehicle owner receives in the mail will normally include the photos and a web address to view videos.
-It's also important to read the state law pertaining to red light cameras—the available defenses depend on what the law says.
+It's also important to read the state law about red light cameras—the available defenses depend on what the law says.

 The Vehicle Owner Wasn't Driving the Vehicle